PyCQA/pycodestyle/README.rst

-    -h, --help           show this help message and exit -v, --verbose        print status messages, or debug with -vv -q, --quiet          report only file names, or nothing with -qq -r, --repeat         show all occurrences of the same error --exclude=patterns   exclude files or directories which match these comma separated patterns (default: .svn,CVS,.bzr,.hg,.git)
+    -h, --help           show this help message and exit -v, --verbose        print status messages, or debug with -vv -q, --quiet          report only file names, or nothing with -qq -r, --repeat         (obsolete) show all occurrences of the same error --first              show first occurrence of each error --exclude=patterns   exclude files or directories which match these comma separated patterns (default: .svn,CVS,.bzr,.hg,.git)
     --filename=patterns  when parsing directories, only check filenames matching